How fit should you be. Fitness forecasting into the future.

 I’ll leave the actual financial planning for retirment side of things to experts in that area.
 But when it comes to forecasting your fitness and strength to ensure you can make the most of your retirement, we can definitely help!

 The studies mentioned earlier can give us a clear picture of your current fitness and strength ‘wealth’.
-Once we know your baseline, we can help you plan the best strategies going forward.
+Once we know your baseline, we can help you plan the best strategies going forward to ensure safe and effective improvements.

 Both Cardiorespiratory Fitness and Strength can be increased in interventions as short as six weeks.
 So if you are not where you want to be, with a little work you can shift yourself up the age curves!